elnur/ElnurBlowfishPasswordEncoderBundle/README.md

 get yourself a copy of this bundle.

 > The [BCrypt password encoder][1] has been added to the Symfony core in 2.2 and has been improved to the level of this bundle and beyond in 2.3.
-So, if you're using Symfony 2.3+, consider using the encoder from the core instead of this bundle.
+So, if you're using Symfony 2.3+, consider using the encoder from the core instead of this bundle (if you are using PHP < 5.5 you will have to add `ircmaxell/password-compat` to your `composer.json`).

 Installation
 ------------